etjones/datasette-llm-sql-writer/README.md

 datasette path/to/your.db -p 8001
 ```

-If you see authentication errors, visit the diagnostics endpoint described below.
+If you see authentication errors, visit the [diagnostics](#Diagnostics) section of this page.

 ## Model selection